ypid/dotfiles-1/README.md

     * My personal zsh prompt theme (marelo) - same as skwp's one but without the `user@machine` bit (not relevant for me)

 ## TODOs
-  * Move settings from plugin/ into explict `:so`s calls from .vimrc
+  [ ] Move settings from plugin/ into explict `:so`s calls from .vimrc [x] Make it look / behave better form the terminal
-  * Make it look / behave better form the terminal
+  [ ] Try neocomplete instead of neocomplcache (need to compile vim with lua interface support) [ ] Try airline instead powerline
-  * Try neocomplete instead of neocomplcache (need to compile vim with lua interface support)
+  [ ] Auto set the iTerm color theme without asking for confirmation [ ] Make it work/install on linux too

 ## Contributions are very welcome